abtransitionit/k8s-manifest/README.md

 |Code of Conduct| Ensures a welcoming and inclusive environment for all contributors.|
 |README|Structured documentation template for clear project onboarding.|

 ---

-# Getting Started

-## Create a Repository from This Template
-To use this template, follow GitHub’s official guide:  [Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)

----